 The Committee recommends combining 30527 and 31464 in to one item, 30527.
-The Committee recommends that the new descriptor reads:

 "Antireflux operation by fundoplasty with or without cardiopexy, by any approach with or without closure of the diaphragmatic hiatus, - not being a service to which item 30601 applies (Anaes.)
 (Assist.)"